This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Offer Type Select an offer type:

-• Fixed Offer – The set offer value set will be the sale/shipping price of the item/cart.
+• Fixed Offer – The set offer value will be the sale/shipping price of the item/cart.

 • % Offer – The set offer value set will be a percentage discount on the: